Honoring Our Past. Building What’s Next. A Port that Works for Whatcom County.

 I come from a working class family.
 My roots in Whatcom County provide me with lived experience to represent rural interests.
 Our local economy is heavily reliant on tourism, whether from King County folks looking for a subdued area with parking, or Canadians looking to do some shopping.
 Our local economy is also heavily reliant on the agricultural industry, from farmers managing operations, to farmworkers laboring in the fields.
 Both of these deeply vital sources of local revenue are threatened by cuts to federal aid (USAID), dismantling of the US Dept. of Agriculture, workforce shortages brought by the uptick of ICE arrests in the county and a financially detrimental decrease in tourism from our Canadian neighbors.

 I envision continued investments into community-specific areas of need, like the Port’s recent investment in Boxx Berry Farm, for an agricultural research facility.
 I envision economic development in Blaine, a geographical outlier in Whatcom County, facing severe economic hardship due to a weakened trade and tourism relationship with Canada.
+Support for the agricultural industry increases our exports and thus, our county’s revenue.
+But it also supports the livelihood of Lynden farming families and local farmworkers.
+This industry is connected to our community as means of celebration and connection - Farmer’s Day Parade, strawberry u-pick season, Razz Fest - and benefits small businesses in rural Whatcom, with increases in foot-traffic during harvest seasons.
 My work experience in state government has provided me the knowledge to streamline outreach to communities that will be directly impacted by public policy.
+My work experience will provide Whatcom County an advantage, as one of the roles of a Port Commissioner is procuring federal and state grants.

 Lets build economic prosperity for ALL of Whatcom County.